 Here I am, just getting my life pieced back together.
 New city, new life, new job, new friends and most importantly, writing again.
 Just trying to take care of myself.

 Every day is one day at a time.
 I have ups and downs still, but my downs are less frequent and far less severe.
 Every morning I wake up I say the mantra out loud, take care of yourself.
 After reading this maybe your perspective on the importance of routines has changed.
 Maybe you will adopt the mantra yourself.
 You only get one life to live my friend, don’t waste another second of it.
 Do everything you can to pursue betterment for yourself.

+Thanks for reading, please feel free to drop a comment.
 Today, July 18, 2019 marks the two year anniversary of Atypical Female.
 Help celebrate by subscribing to the blog.